 Femoral and tibial torsion deformities in healthy children who fall outside the normal range of 2 SDs are managed with parental reassurance and education.
 Arrangements for regular follow-up should be provided.
 Corrective shoe wedges, night splints, twister cables, and physical therapy have not been shown to alter the natural history or ensure normal gait.

-Operative treatment consisting of derotational osteotomy is rarely indicated.
+In otherwise healthy children, operative treatment consisting of derotational osteotomy is rarely indicated.
 Considered only for severe tibial rotation that does not correct by age 4 years and femoral malrotation that does not correct by age 8 years.

 In patients with neuromuscular disease, such as cerebral palsy or myelomeningocele, deformities may persist or worsen with time.
 If left untreated, these deformities may contribute to inefficient gait in ambulatory patients and interfere with sitting posture in wheelchair users.